-Dr. Freund currently serves on the board of directors of XenoPort, Inc. (NASDAQ: XNPT) (1999 to Present), where he is currently Chairman, Tetraphase Pharmaceuticals, Inc. (NASDAQ: TTPH) (2012 to Present) and Proteon Therapeutics, Inc. (NASDAQ: PRTO) (2014 to Present).
+Dr. Freund currently serves on the board of directors of Tetraphase Pharmaceuticals, Inc. (NASDAQ: TTPH) (2012 to Present) and Proteon Therapeutics, Inc. (NASDAQ: PRTO) (2014 to Present).
 Dr. Freund also serves on the board of directors of six U.S. registered investment funds managed by The Capital Group Companies.
-He previously served on the board of directors of several publicly traded companies, including Concert Pharmaceuticals, Inc. (NASDAQ: CNCE) (2014 to 2015), MAP Pharmaceuticals, Inc. (NASDAQ: MAPP) (2004 to 2011), and MAKO Surgical Corp.
+He previously served on the board of directors of several publicly traded companies, including XenoPort, Inc. (NASDAQ: XNPT) (1999 to 2016), where he was Chairman, Concert Pharmaceuticals, Inc. (NASDAQ: CNCE) (2014 to 2015), MAP Pharmaceuticals, Inc. (NASDAQ: MAPP) (2004 to 2011), and MAKO Surgical Corp.
 (NASDAQ: MAKO) (2008 to 2013).
 Dr. Freund is a member of the Advisory Board for the Harvard Business School Healthcare Initiative.